Parent Technology Letter

 - Extends the classroom environment both within and outside of school.

-- Provides anytime, anywhere access - Google Apps work in up-to-date browsers and devices, which means you can access your email and documents from anywhere that has an internet connection.
+- Provides anytime, anywhere access - Google Suite work in up-to-date browsers and devices, which means you can access your email and documents from anywhere that has an internet connection.

 - Offers discreet and effective individualized instruction between teachers and students allowing teachers access to student work to provide comments and feedback throughout the learning process.